ttanner/packer-templates/README.md

 The most relevant variables (defaults in brackets) are:

 *   `mirror` (auto):
-    The mirror URL. `auto` detects the fastest nearby-mirror.
+    The mirror URL. `best` detects the fastest nearby-mirror, `auto` uses the Ubunutu dynamic mirror lookup, and `default` use the country dependent mirror.
 *   language settings:
     - `country` (US)
     - `keyboard` (us)